cebuhomepages/dev_site/app/_posts/2012-01-01-san-jose-maria-village-balamban.md

 listing_type: lot
 star: 1

+description: Welcome to San Josemaria Village – Talisay.
+Experience premium quality homes that satisfy all your desires and expectations, live in safety, security, comfort and style with six elegant and functional house models namely

 ---

 Something’s chilling up south, a landmark of fresh new environment; transform the great terrain into a green panorama.
 Overlooking the busy buzz of progress in the city.